Total Pageviews

 to Clare

 I began working at SDS March 7, 2021.
 I had a good boss, Logan.
-I world in Data entry a long time, almost one year.
+I worked in Data entry a long time, almost one year.
 In February, I transferred to Kofax per Tim's request.
 I found this methodical but direct and easy.
 I went from 45% to 67 % to 74% over several months.
 Some days I hit 99 to 111%.and did very well.
 I was strapped with 2 other jobs almost the whole time I was there.
 On Sept.
 12, I had the urge to go back into public schools.
 I was called within 2 hours of applying at Duluth schools to work at Ordean East.
 I would go from assisted living job from 10 pm to 6 a.m to school job 10 a.m. to 2 p.m. and nap 2 hours and work at SDS.
 Tim suggested I quit and maybe come back another time.
 At first, I resisted but then after one week, realized how difficult it was becoming.
 I felt I was going to die one week, working 15 to 17 hours a day with 2 hours of sleep inbetween.
 I did put my notice in via text for Oct 14 because Tim had covid and was out 2 weeks.
 He has been out at least 5 weeks this year with exposure to Covid and health concerns.
 I "changed my mind."
 He told me when he got back I would probably go on probation for attendance and productivity.
 I hit 99% Sept 30 and 80-85% between Oct 6 and 10.
 He told me on the phone I would go on probation and reports would be reviewed 1x per week and that if I failed, I would get a warning.
 He said that I would start probation on a certain day.
 On October 21, he came in late at 6 p.m. and the documents for probation were already written as 1 warning or strike meaning I only had once chance to improve.
 He recommended I resign and come back in the summer.
 I did put a notice in.
 This week, I opted to change one day due to going to Tim's poetry reading he invited all the staff, too.
 I am a poet, novelist, playwright and screenwriter.
 I had a play produced on cable TV and I was 2nd in a national poetry contest.
 I have a screenplay published on Amazon.
 Tim and I had a background in being knowledgeable about writing and I felt like this is the one chance I had to see his work before I resigned.

 When, I came into work today - my door pass worked and I was locked out of my computer.
 I waited 3 weeks to talk to Darren between asking you for a 1.00 raise and recently.
 They would not allow me to work Saturdays anymore because my overall record was under 90%.
 This put a damper on my make up hours.
 In August, they offered me $25 to come in one Saturday when the were behind.
 I have been treated quite differently since I asked for 1.00 raise.
 Tim tabulated all my hours worked and productivity for over 4 months for Darren.
 I was being retaliated against in the sense they were trying to prove me unworthy to go from 11.00 to 12.00.
 What they were really doing is challenging me.
 I work hard, I try hard and I did spend more time on documents than my co worker Paige who is on her phone 24/7, texting and watching movies all day but somehow manages to produce 156% as a high schooler.
 I have been there 19 months and come 4 to 5 days a week for a long time.
 I don't consider myself a "boat rocker" or radical.
 When I worked at LA Times from 1987 to 1989 I was making $11 per hour.
 I stayed because SDS was a calm job.
 I could listen to audio Bible, documentaries and socialize while working.
 My job did not come into jeopardy until I challenged the hourly wages.
 I am not a slouch, I had a tough schedule but always did make up hours.
 It may have not been feasible to stay, but I was given basically no explanation as to why I could not finish my two weeks.
 SDS has a bad reputation in Twin Ports, even before I began.
 People believe there are felons and criminals working there.
 Darren Strong assaulted my best friend as a teenager when my male friend was a young adult watching his infant daughter.
 He has a prison record.
 My friend's name is Steve Deming.
 I do not hold Darren's trouble past against him, I worked in drug treatment centers one year.
 I do think you should rethink your policy on how you treat long term employees, even people like me who are struggling with decisions.
 I did go to work tired and exhausted but I have an overdeveloped sense of commitment also translated to a word called workaholism.
 I am sorry my multiple commitments were perceived by management as not reaching my maximum potential but in recent weeks, I was trying new methods to speed up, review less pages and condense what I was doing.
 Your company has left a stain on my heart.
 I know for a fact there people working there at less than 80%, but they are allowed to stay because they did not seek an answer to why wages were so low.